askui/askui-dev-docs/docs/docs/general/01-Getting Started/whats-next.md

 ## Visit Our YouTube Channel
 Need ideas or prior art?
 Our [YouTube channel](https://www.youtube.com/@askui4398) has some cool things you can do by hooking your AskUI environment up to different things.
 Everything from automating your Android phone, to orchestrating and debugging your Workflows with custom-built software.

-## Join Our Community
+## Join Our Community Support Forum
-Expand your AskUI skills and connect with others in the field by joining our [AskUI Community](https://community.askui.com/forums/home).
-It’s a great place to exchange ideas, find solutions, and discuss your projects with fellow users.
-Whether you're starting out or have expertise to share, the community is an invaluable resource for all things AskUI.
+Expand your AskUI skills, get help and connect with other AskUI users in the [AskUI Community Forum](https://community.askui.com/forums/home).

 ## Technical Support
 If you’re experiencing problems, have questions about implementing AskUI, or want to report a bug, you can write to us at [support@askui.com](mailto:support@askui.com) and our Product Support Engineers will get back to you.